 What to do if you’ve been scammed

-- Request a wire recall immediately.
+Request a wire recall immediately.
 Your bank or the wire transfer company may be able to stop the funds from being transferred.
 If the transfer already went through, see if the wire company can cancel the transaction and get the funds back.
 This isn’t always possible but it’s worth trying.

 File a complaint with the FBI.
 Go to the FBI’s Internet Crime Complaint Center and give as much information as you can about what happened.
-If you file a police report, give a copy to your bank.
+The more details you provide, the more likely the FBI will be able to help.

-The wire fraud statute of limitations for wire fraud — in cases where it affects financial institutions — is 10 years, so cybercriminals can be prosecuted long after a crime is committed.
-A wire fraud felony conviction may come with penalties of 20 years in federal prison, as well as steep fines.
+The statute of limitations for wire fraud — in cases where it affects financial institutions — is 10 years, so cybercriminals can be prosecuted long after a crime is committed.
+A wire fraud felony conviction may come with penalties of 20 years in federal prison, as well as fines up to $250,000.